 Tim Danson, the lawyer representing the French and Mahaffy families, finished reading the statement on her behalf, urging the board to deny Bernardo any type of release due to the heinousness of his crimes and his lack of remorse.

-Bernardo, who was denied parole twice in the past, was also convicted of manslaughter in the December 1990 death of his then-wife Karla Homolka's 15-year-old sister, Tammy.
+Bernardo was also convicted of manslaughter in the December 1990 death of his then-wife Karla Homolka's 15-year-old sister, Tammy.
 He ultimately admitted to raping other girls and women, beginning in the late 1980s.

-Kristen's mother Donna French, who delivered her victim impact statement remotely, spoke of the "senseless and brutal" loss her family has endured for decades.
+Kristen's mother, Donna French, who delivered her victim impact statement remotely, spoke of the "senseless and brutal" loss her family has endured for decades.

 "It has been more than 32 years since my daughter, Kristen, was abducted, sexually assaulted, beaten to within an inch of her young life, tormented, humiliated and murdered, then dumped by the side of a road like a piece of trash," she said.